DeepankurK/essays/crash_course_socialism.md

 ## Surplus Value

-[Socialism](https://en.wikipedia.org/wiki/Socialism) is an economic and social system defined by **social ownership of the means of production**.
-(Workers democratically own and operate the places in which they work, as opposed to private control of production aka [capitalism](https://en.wikipedia.org/wiki/Capitalism)).
+[Socialism](https://en.wikipedia.org/wiki/Socialism) is an economic and social system defined by **direct social ownership of the means of production**.
+Marx also refered to this as the "associated mode of production," or simply communism.
+These terms and phrases were used by Marx interchangably, although they have all taken on meanings distinct from one another over the years.

 The [means of production](https://en.wikipedia.org/wiki/Means_of_production) are non-human inputs that help create economic value, such as **factories, industrial machinery, workplaces, large tracts of land**, etc. The means of production are the means of life.
 Socialists refer to the means of production as *capital*, or [private property](https://en.wikipedia.org/wiki/Social_ownership), IE, the things which give the people who own them power over those who don't.
 Private property in the socialist context shouldn't be confused with [personal property](https://en.wikipedia.org/wiki/Personal_property#Personal_versus_private_property), such as your home, car, computer, and other possessions, which would be protected.
 Private property is in actuality another word for *absentee property*, whose ownership is claimed through title only (and not use), for the purpose of extracting rent from the *actual* users, occupants, or workers.

-In a capitalist society the means of production are owned and controlled privately, by those that can afford them (the capitalist, aka those with capital).
-Production is carried out to **benefit the capitalist** (production for profit).
+In a capitalist society the means of production are owned and controlled privately, by those that can afford them (aka those with capital).
+Production is carried out to **accumulate capital** (production for profit).
 Workers are paid a wage, and **receive that amount regardless of how much value they produce**.
 Socialists call this difference the [surplus](https://en.wikipedia.org/wiki/Surplus_value), profit, unpaid labor, exploitation, or **wage theft**.

 `Wage Theft = Worker Value Added - Wage Paid` <sup> [image](https://i.imgur.com/Dsmp9Jy.png)</sup>

 A 1983 report by England national income and expenditures found that on average, **26 minutes of every hour worked** (or 43% of labor value added) by English workers across a wide range of industries went to various exploiting or unproductive groups, with workers receiving only 57% of their pre-tax productive output as wages<sup>[1](http://ricardo.ecn.wfu.edu/~cottrell/socialism_book/new_socialism.pdf)</sup>.
 In other words, at least **40% of the work you do every day is stolen.**

 Capitalists use the surplus to [push out competitors](https://en.wikipedia.org/wiki/Anti-competitive_practices) and gain market share, leading to the destruction of most small businesses, with [just a few companies](http://imgur.com/a/xgnEp) controlling our food, media, energy, transportation, and finances.
+The accumulation of capital demands the destruction of competing capitals.

 In the table below, both capital and surplus value are controlled by a company's owners, who usually appoint a board of directors.
 This owning class (called Capitalists, or the [Bourgeoisie](https://en.wikipedia.org/wiki/Bourgeoisie)) make up a **tiny minority** of the population.